venus21121/venus21121/README.md

 ## 🚀 About Me

-I’m Venus, a junior software engineer and UBC Mathematics & Computer Science graduate.
-I enjoy solving problems and building innovative, real-world projects.
+Hi there! 👋 I’m Venus, a **junior software engineer** and **UBC Mathematics & Computer Science** graduate.
+I enjoy solving problems and building innovative real-world projects.
 I’m excited to keep expanding my skills and sharing my journey with the world!

 ---